 College Board's College-Level Examination Program (CLEP)

-The 1960's brought a heightened interest in educational opportunities for people who had not attended college or finished their formal schooling.
+The 1960s brought a heightened interest in educational opportunities for people who had not attended college or finished their formal schooling.
 In response, the Carnegie Corporation, in partnership with the Educational Testing Service (ETS), established a committee charged with the responsibility of implementing a standardized national credit-by-examination testing program.
-In 1965 the College Board assumed responsibility and oversight for what would become known as College-Level Examination Program (CLEP) and soon thereafter sought and received the endorsement of the American Council on Education (ACE).
-1967 marked the establishment of 50 test centers through the United States and the first national administration of CLEP exams.
-The CLEP program was established in 1967.
+In 1965 the College Board assumed responsibility and oversight for what would become known as College-Level Examination Program (CLEP®), and soon thereafter sought and received the endorsement of the American Council on Education (ACE).
+1967 marked the establishment of 50 test centers throughout the United States and the first national administration of CLEP exams.

 CLEP has also served active duty service members through a Department of Defense contract since 1974.
 Recently, Montgomery GI Bill funding was extended to cover the cost of CLEP exams for military veterans, which allow veterans to focus on needed degree coursework as they transition from military to civilian life.

-Today, the CLEP program offers 33 examinations in introductory, college-level subjects.
-CLEP credit is accepted by 2,900 colleges and universities and examinations are administered via computer at more than 1,700 college test centers throughout the United States and overseas.
+CLEP credit is accepted by 2,900 colleges and universities and examinations are administered via computer at more than 1,700 test centers throughout the United States and overseas.
 A complete list of CLEP test centers is available on the Web at www.collegeboard.com/clep.
-Examinations are also administered at military test centers and via computer stateside and overseas through an agreement with the Department of Defense.
+Examinations are also administered at military test centers through an agreement with the Department of Defense.

 - Click the name of a course/exam to see the course/exam description.

 - Click a column header to sort the results by that column (ascending or descending order).

 - Click the checkbox of one or more courses to generate a printer-friendly list of selected courses/exams.